Network Design: Overview

 - Review existing planning processes and effectiveness

-- Use and set-up of existing planning applications
+- Review use and set-up of existing planning applications

-- Scenario modelling – adding, closing or change in use of locations
+- Adding, closing or change in use of locations, based on COG models

 - Assessment of financial and service-level impacts